How to Choose the Right HOA Management Company

 A well-established management company will have an extensive portfolio of long-term client partnerships and first-rate references.
 A significant percentage of its current client base will have been with the company for several years.
 This continued partnership speaks volumes about the level of services when selecting a community association management company.

-Other factors to consider about a management company’s client base includes their size and growth.
+Other factors to consider about a management company’s client base include its size and growth.
 Is the company’s client base growing or stagnant?
-When’s the last time they added a new community?
+When was the last time they added a new community?
 How many communities have they added in the past year?

 The services of the community association management company will only be as good as the experience and expertise of the people providing them.
 Therefore, to deliver the highest standards, the company’s people must be highly trained and motivated.
 In certain positions, professional credentials are required.
 In particular, HOAs should evaluate the management company’s executive team, community managers, human resource department, accounting personnel, information technology department, and support staff when selecting a community association management company.